 Heavy, thick body with shaggy hair, small eyes and a blunt nose.
 Typically, the tail is shorter than the length of the head and body.

 Norway rats reach maturity within 2 months of birth and breed year-round.
 Females may have as many as 7 litters in a single year with 4-8 offspring per litter.

-Common to North Carolina, the Norway rat requires water to survive and will nest in colonies within close proximity to water.
+The Norway rat requires water to survive and will nest in colonies within close proximity to water.
 That said, the Norway rat is adaptive to living in urban and populated areas and often can be found nesting in crawlspaces, basements, attics and in wall voids inside homes.
 Often, they will line their nests with shreds of paper or cloth.
 They are omnivorous and will readily feast on carcasses of dead animals.
 Likewise, they frequently are carriers of disease and parasites.